eggbit/handmadequake_osx/readme.md

 # handmadequake_osx
 This is (mostly) going to be a follow-along project for the [Handmade Quake series by Philip Buuck](https://www.youtube.com/playlist?list=PLBKDuv-qJpTbCsXHsxcoSSsMarnfyNhHF).

 Since the Handmade Quake project seems to be Windows-centric and I have no real urge to install Windows, the main challenge will be getting everything to work on OSX.
-This may or may not be possible since the preview video series (episodes 0.1 -> 0.5) tossed out all the OpenGL and hinted on relying on a propreirtary win32 library.
+This may or may not be possible since the preview video series (episodes 0.1 -> 0.5) tossed out all the OpenGL and hinted on relying on a proprietary win32 library.
 We'll see when we get there.

 The end product of the Handmade Quake series is also going to [pretty much end up being the same source code that already exists](https://www.reddit.com/r/programming/comments/3xy110/announcing_handmade_quake/cy90vnl).
 I intended on modernizing the code as I go using today's best practices and C11 standards, as best I can.
 It's been a long while since I've programmed in C regularly so this will make for a good (re)learning experience, too.